Bubble Gum Fellow

-Bubble Gum Fellow, (バブルガムフェロー, 11 April 1993 - 26 April 2010) was a Japanese Thoroughbred racehorse and sire.
+Bubble Gum Fellow (Japanese: バブルガムフェロー, Hepburn: Baburu Gamu Feroo; 11 April 1993 - 26 April 2010) was a Japanese Thoroughbred racehorse and sire.
 In 1995 he was rated the best juvenile colt of his generation in Japan when he won three of his four races including the Grade I Asahi Hai Sansai Stakes.
 In the following spring he won the Spring Stakes and then returned from a lengthy injury absence to win the autumn edition of the Tenno Sho.
 In 1997 he added wins in the Naruo Kinen and the Mainichi Okan before being retired to stud at the end of the season.
 Apart from his wins, he finished second in the Takarazuka Kinen and third in the Japan Cup.
 He had modest success as a breeding stallion in Japan and Australia before dying in 2010 at the age of seventeen.

 Background

 Bubble Gum Fellow was a bay horse with a narrow white blaze bred by Shadai Farm, the breeding operation of his owners Shadai Racehorse Co Ltd. He was from the second crop of foals sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His other major winners included Deep Impact, Stay Gold, Heart's Cry, Manhattan Cafe, Zenno Rob Roy, Special Week, and Neo Universe.

 His dam Bubble Company won one race in France before becoming a broodmare.
 She also produced Bubble Prospector, whose descendants have included Deep Brillante (Tokyo Yushun) and That's The Plenty (Kikuka Sho).

 The colt was sent into training with Kazuo Fujisawa.